Important Note Click to maximise

 A monthly review and outlook of the Global Listed Infrastructure sector.

-Market review - as at May 2025
+Market review - as at June 2025

 Fund performance

-The Fund returned +1.5% after fees in May, -20bps behind the FTSE Global Core Infrastructure 50/50 Index (USD, Net TR).
+The Fund returned +0.8% after fees in June, -12bps behind the FTSE Global Core Infrastructure 50/50 Index (USD, Net TR).

 Fund activity

-Market outlook and fund positioning
+Market outlook and Fund positioning

-The Fund invests in a range of listed infrastructure assets including toll roads, airports, railroads, utilities and renewables, energy midstream, wireless towers and data centres.
+The Fund invests in a range of listed infrastructure assets including toll roads, airports, railroads, utilities and renewables, energy midstream, wireless towers and data centers.
 These sectors share common characteristics, like barriers to entry and pricing power, which can provide investors with inflation-protected income and strong capital growth over the medium-term.

-Source : Company data, First Sentier Investors, as of 31 May 2025.
+Source : Company data, First Sentier Investors, as of 30 June 2025.

 These figures refer to the past.
 Past performance is not a reliable indicator of future results.
 For investors based in countries with currencies other than the base currency of the share class, the return may increase or decrease as a result of currency fluctuations.
 Performance data calculated since the launch date.
 Performance data is calculated on a net basis by deducting fees incurred at fund level (e.g. the management and administration fee) and other costs charged to the fund (e.g. transaction and custody costs), save that it does not take account of initial charges or switching fees (if any).
 Income reinvested is included on a net of tax basis.
 First Sentier Global Listed Infrastructure Fund, Class I (Distributing) USD shares.
 Benchmark is the FTSE Global Core Infra 50/50 TR Index from 1 April 2015, prev.
 UBS Global Infra & Utilities 50/50 TR Index.